Become a sponsor

 Company swag in student support packages

 If you send us your swag, we will include it in a “care package” that will be sent out to each student.
-Bronze sponsors are very welcome to send stickers or other small items that fit into an envelope.
-Silver sponsors and upwards may send additional swag (e.g. pens, notebooks, webcam covers or other things that fit nicely with a Summer of Code learning project).
+Innovator and Pioneer sponsors are very welcome to send stickers or other small items that fit into an envelope.
+Trailblazer sponsors may send additional swag (e.g. pens, notebooks, webcam covers or other things that fit nicely with a Summer of Code learning project).

 You may want to offer opportunities to our students such as (but not limited to) internships, interviews, special use of your services, invitations to events etc.